tchnlgnt/Hotelwebsite6/README.md

-# This is our website on Hotel Reservation by Technologent
+# This is our website on Hotel Reservation